zazsu/FullStackP4/README.md

 The project is incomplete.
-I wasn't able to get the hang of posting
+I wasn't able to get the hang of posting.
+Video shows search functionality

 The App: